How to Calculate Income Tax on Salary in Bangladesh

 Key Salary Components:

-• Medical Allowance: For medical expenses.
+4. Medical Allowance: For medical expenses.

-• Leave Encashment: Payment for unused leave days.
+6. Leave Encashment: Payment for unused leave.

-• Transportation Allowance: Covers additional travel expenditures.
+8. Transportation Allowance: For additional travel expenses.

-Example Salary Breakdown
+Example Salary Breakdown:

 ParticularsAmount (BDT)